So you’ve got a killer startup idea. Now you need to write an equally killer business plan.

 Complexity and length for complexity and length’s sake is almost never a good idea, especially when it comes to writing a business plan.
 There are a couple of reasons for this.

-Investors wade through hundreds of plans a year.
-There’s no version of you presenting an 80-page business plan to an investor and they enthusiastically dive in and take hours out of their day to pore over the thing front to back.
+Investors wade through hundreds of business plans a year.
+There’s no version of you presenting an 80-page business plan to an investor and they enthusiastically dive in and take hours out of their day to pour over the thing front to back.

-Bottom line: always be on the lookout for opportunities to “trim the fat.”
+Bottom line: always be on the lookout for opportunities to “trim the fat" while writing a business plan (and pay special attention to the executive summary section below).

 Your best bet here is to use simple, straightforward language that’s easily understood by anyone — from the most savvy of investor to your Great Aunt Bertha who still uses a landline.